jeromeetienne/learningthreejs.com-backup/source/_posts/2011-10-05-performance-merging-geometry.markdown

 [cube](https://github.com/mrdoob/three.js/blob/master/src/extras/geometries/CubeGeometry.js) or
 [sphere](https://github.com/mrdoob/three.js/blob/master/src/extras/geometries/SphereGeometry.js)
 are the common ones.
-This post is about merging them, so lets do it.
+This post is about merging them, so lets do that.
 This line will merge ```otherGeometry``` into ```geometry```.

 ```javascript